WorldAfterCapital/WorldAfterCapital/README.md

 Imagine foragers trying to predict what society would look like in the agrarian age.
 Cities, rulers, armies all would have come as a surprise.
 Similarly much of what we have today, from modern medicine to computer technology would look like magic from the perspective of most people from as recently as the late 1800s.
 Not just the existence of mobile phones but even more so their widespread availability.

 World After Capital has two goals.
 The first goal is to argue that we are in fact experiencing a third such non-linearity.
-The key argument will be that each time the space of the possible grew rapidly before the binding scarcity for humanity shifted.
-The invention of agriculture shifted scarcity from food directly to land.
+The key argument will be that each time the space of the possible grew rapidly, the binding scarcity constraint for humanity shifted.
+The invention of agriculture shifted scarcity from food to land.
 Industrialization in turn shifted scarcity from land to capital.
 Now digital technologies are shifting scarcity to attention.

 The second goal is to propose policies for making this transition smoothly, unlike the two previous ones which were marked by massive turmoil and upheaval, including two World Wars in the transition from the agrarian age to the industrial age.